 And when it comes to skills, knowledge and research, Aberdeen is enhancing its standing as a city of enterprise and innovation.
 We are also bringing forward world-class facilities for research, innovation, collaboration and the incubation and commercialisation of our next generation of businesses.

 The innovation-led Aberdeen City Region Deal is delivering investment to catalyse growth across the region’s key industry sectors.
-This partnership between Aberdeen City Council and Aberdeenshire Council, Opportunity North East and the UK and Scottish Governments, is delivering £250 million of government capital funding for sector innovation hubs.
-Projects within the deal total more than £868 million of investment in the region’s economic future.
+This partnership between Aberdeen City Council and Aberdeenshire Council, Opportunity North East and the UK and Scottish Governments, is delivering more than £750 million worth of investment in transport projects, sector innovation hubs and other initiatives, adding up to a major investment in the region's economic future.

 The deal includes our Oil and Gas Technology Centre, the Bio Hub for life sciences, the Food Hub for food and drink manufacturing, and digital infrastructure.
 All of these will reinforce our position as a thriving centre for global science, energy and technology.

-A £1.5 million investment is also underway to create the ONE Tech Hub for digital and entrepreneurship activity in Aberdeen city centre.
+A £1.5 million investment has also been made to create the ONE Tech Hub for digital and entrepreneurship activity in Aberdeen city centre.

 Our region offers a great environment to live and raise a family, and investments are being made there, too.